 6.1 One of the key programmes of the Security Operations strategic plan for 2013 has been the case file review.
 Separation from Royal Mail Group has presented opportunities to shed outmoded investigation practices and tailor processes that not only meet the current needs of the business, but challenges us as a team to work smarter, and deliver a professional, comprehensive and fair investigation in a timely manner.
-With the advent of the Second Sight interim report it is likely that scrutiny will continue to focus on the fairness, evidential quality and professional standard of criminal investigations.
-Completion of the investigation review, which serves as a guide to Security Managers in the conduct of their investigations is a timely document which embodies the ethos of Care, Challenge and Commit.
+It is likely that security will continue to focus on the fairness, evidential quality and professional standard of criminal investigations, completion of the investigation review, which serves as a guide to

+Security Managers in the conduct of their investigations is a timely document which embodies the ethos of Care, Challenge and Commit.